-In a London landscape crowded with prep schools, Newton Prep stands out for its unbeatable combination of vibrant size and eclecticism, its extraordinary facilities and outside spaces and its position at the heart of Central London's most burgeoning community.
+In a London landscape crowded with prep schools, Newton Prep stands out for its unbeatable combination of vibrant size and eclecticism, its extraordinary facilities and outside spaces and its position at the heart of Central London’s most burgeoning community.
 The Nine Elms to Battersea riverfront now hosts the bustling new ‘town’ around the rebuilt Battersea Power Station development, where Apple (the holder of the OTHER famous apple logo) will have their Europe HQ from 2021 and the massive regeneration of Nine Elms.

-There's an electricity in the air and it's important that we are a part of that buzz.
+There’s an electricity in the air and it’s important that we are a part of that buzz.
 It is also key to our ethos: to ensure that Newton children are well-educated, curious, kind and articulate but, above all, in this modern world (and equipped with the best of British values), to encourage them to think for, and be, themselves, while also being kind to others.

 At Newton Prep, we provide a liberal environment in which children are equipped with a sense of self, resilience and hopefulness, beyond the obvious need to excel academically.
 We encourage children to think beyond the curriculum and they hoover it up.
 Whether it’s piano lessons, judo or Boggle, children need ways of engaging.
 We aim for our Newton Prep children to enter adolescence feeling that they already have more to contribute than just academic achievements.
 Yes, we need to get them into the right schools but not at the expense of their well-being and character.